 The SMA Fuel Save Controller takes on all demand-based control of PV feed-in depending on the load and generation profile, ensuring maximum reliability guarantee and reducing fuel costs with carbon dioxide emissions.

-The PV grid connect system consists of 1047 x Trina 240W roof mounted solar array.
-It is sized to supply the day usage of the complex.
+The PV grid connects system consists of a 1047 x Trina 240W roof-mounted solar array.
+It is sized to supply the daily usage of the complex.

 A total of 251kW of inverters have been used to supply 3-Phase power to the building.
-System also consists of energy meters, protection equipment, outdoor/interior cabling between solar array, inverter and main switchboard per required standards.
+The system also consists of energy meters, protection equipment, outdoor/interior cabling between the solar array, inverter, and main switchboard per required standards.